jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 * [TODO:  Add VirtualBox 4.3.30 for Mac and Windows to the USB.]

 Notes:
+* boot2docker is a tiny Linux VM that runs a docker daemon.  boot2docker VirtualBox VM will broker all Docker calls from your local laptop to Docker.
+Once you setup and run boot2docker all commands will be run directly from your local laptop terminal.
 * This is needed on MacOS X to simulate a Linux VM (using VirtualBox)
 * If you have Virtual Box already installed, it's best if you could remove it (assuming you're not using it!) boot2docker expects a certain version of VirtualBox, otherwise things get ugly